Skip to content

 1.45

-If we look at the electrical conductivities for the solutions @ 100 ppm N, a reasonable concentration for weekly feeding (row 6), then normalize them to that of the MSUWW value (row7), the EC of the MSU RO and K-Lite solutions are only about 18% and 4% greater, respectively.
+If we look at the electrical conductivities for the solutions @ 100 ppm N, a reasonable concentration for weekly feeding (row 6), then normalize them to that of the MSUWW value (row7), the EC of the MSU RO and K-Lite solutions are only about 18% and 4% greater, respectively, while the K-Lite Plus solution EC is 3% lower..
 If we used a “standardized” TDS meter to measure them, the TDS values would follow suit.
-For example, If you had the three formulas mixed to the same ppm N level, your meter might read 300-, 354-, and 312 ppm TDS, respectively.
+For example, If you had the three formulas mixed to the same ppm N level, your meter might read 300-, 354-, 312-, and 291 ppm TDS, respectively.

-However, if we look at the mass of fertilizer needed per-liter to reach that 100 ppm N concentration (row8) – the true dissolved solids content (row 9, expressed as ppm) – and again normalizing for the MSU WW formula (row 10), we see that the TDS of the two other formulas are actually 40% and 45% greater, respectively.
+However, if we look at the mass of fertilizer needed per-liter to reach that 100 ppm N concentration (row8) – the true dissolved solids content (row 9, expressed as ppm) – and again normalizing for the MSU WW formula (row 10), we see that the TDS of the formulas are actually 40%, 45% and 28% greater, respectively.

 Don’t throw that meter away!
 By using known fertilizer concentrations, you can create your own “calibration curve” for each formula, allowing you to use it to check the concentration of your fertilizer solutions.